Compare School Options

 Determine how you’ll pay for your degree

 Every student who is worried about how they will pay for their online master’s in data science should complete the Free Application for Federal Student Aid (FAFSA) each academic year while they are in school.
-By filling out the application, most students automatically qualify for federal student loans, and the FAFSA is sometimes required to obtain most grants and certain scholarships.
-These alternative aid forms are less abundant for grad school students.
+By filling out this application, most students automatically qualify for federal student loans, and the FAFSA is sometimes required to obtain grants and certain scholarships.

-Students should also call the Financial Aid department of schools that sound interesting, as the financial aid counselors may have insight into special aid available to graduate students through either the school or the state.
+Students should also call the financial aid department of any schools they’re interested in, as the financial aid counselors may have insight into special aid available to graduate students through either the school or the state.
+Those who already work in the field should see if their employer offers tuition assistance benefits as well.

 Best 50 Accredited Online Master’s in Data Science Programs